gohugoio/hugo/content/developer-tools/syntax-highlighting.md

 ...
 ```

-... and add `prism.js` near the bottom of your `<body>` tag, again in whatever Hugo partial template is appropriate for your site or theme.
+Add `prism.js` near the bottom of your `<body>` tag in whatever Hugo partial template is appropriate for your site or theme.

 ```html
 ...